Mr-YKS/learngit/readme2.txt

-git is a version control system git is free softward
+git is a distributed version control system git is free softward distributed under the GPL